quantomancer/WhollyRoasters/README.md

-dynamic templating with flask - sample solution shared for learning purposes
+dynamic templating with flask - sample solution shared for learning purposes only.